LucaBrizuela/Portfolio-Showcase/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+This project is distributed under the MIT License - see the `LICENSE.txt` file for details.

 <p align="right">~<a href="#readme-top">Top of the Page</a>~</p>